librenms/librenms/doc/Extensions/Applications.md

 6: The script for this also requires the Perl module File::ReadBackwards.
 On FreeBSD this is available as p5-File-ReadBackwards and on linux as perl-File-ReadBackwards in CentOS/Redhat and libfile-readbackwards-perl Debian/Ubuntu.
 If it is not available, it can be installed by `cpan -i File::ReadBackwards`.

-7: You may possible need to configure the agent/extend script as well.
+7: You may possibly need to configure the agent/extend script as well.

 The config file's path defaults to the same path as the script, but with .config appended.
 So if the script is located at `/etc/snmp/bind`, the config file will be `/etc/snmp/bind.config`.
-Alternatively you can also specific a config via `-c $file`.
+Alternatively you can also specify a config via `-c $file`.

 Anything starting with a # is comment.
 The format for variables is $variable=$value.
 Empty lines are ignored.
 Spaces and tabes at either the start or end of a line are ignored.